 Worth getting out of bed for

 Perth’s Cultural Centre is at the heart of the hotel’s on-trend Northbridge neighbourhood.
 You’re likely to stumble upon challenging plays, live shows by local bands or much-debated art exhibits thanks to its many galleries, theatres and buzzing bars.
-The familiar pointillism and abstract symbolism of indigenous Australian art become more complex when viewed through a contemporary lens in the Art Gallery of West Australia’s (+61 (0)8 9492 6622) impressive collection.
+The familiar pointillism and abstract symbolism of indigenous Australian art become more complex when viewed through a contemporary lens in the Art Gallery of Western Australia’s impressive collection.
 Free volunteer-led tours are held frequently, and the rotating exhibitions are renowned.
-A champion of up-and-coming playwrights – alongside the sublime and ridiculous – The Blue Room Theatre (+61 (0)8 9227 7005) has covered subjects as diverse as teaching robots how to feel, and ballets defending the ubiquity of Apple products – attend with an open mind.
+A champion of up-and-coming playwrights – alongside the sublime and ridiculous – the Blue Room Theatre has covered subjects as diverse as teaching robots how to feel, and ballets defending the ubiquity of Apple products – attend with an open mind.

 Borrow one of the hotel’s bikes for a 13km cycle to Cottesloe Beach.
 Legendary as the birthplace of surfing in Perth, this curve of coast overlooks breath-taking Indian Ocean sunsets, and fish and chip shops sit close by.
 Its centrepiece is an art nouveau house built by John Curtin, Australia’s 14th prime minister.
 For ventures further afield, appropriately named Penguin Island is a 45-minute drive from Perth: kayak and kite-board, or spy seals, dolphins and a colourful cast of underwater critters from a glass-bottom boat.

-Babooshka (+61 (0)4 2998 6026) – just around the corner from the Alex, if you’re feeling a tad ‘delicate’ – peddles an enticing menu of brunch goodies.
-Try the Tsar’s breakfast or a delightfully dense Nutella milkshake, and don’t forget the coffee.
-Stop for lunch at Flipside Burgers (+61 (0)8 9228 8822); the chain is a (prime) cut above many bearing the tag.
+Stop for lunch at Flipside Burgers; the chain is a (prime) cut above many bearing the tag.
 Beef, chicken and veggie patties are layered with intriguing toppings (beetroot slices and fried egg, or pear and parmesan), and the Burger of the Month Club throws breakfast and country-themed offerings into the mix.
 Prince Harry is allegedly a fan of the Queen Victoria Burger.
-The Alex’s own Nic Trimboli conceived low-lit, intimate Balthazar (+61 (0)8 9421 1206), where dishes play fast and loose with sweet and savoury flavours (toffee-apples stuffed with blue cheese and parmesan-sprinkled beetroot-jam doughnuts) with stylish – and delicious – results.
-Head to Lalla Rookh (+61 (0)8 9325 7077, named after a showgirl from mining town Kalgoorlie) for high-end Italian fare: charcuterie and cheese plates, seasonal dishes and a reassuringly abridged pizza selection.
-For sushi with a twist, look just down the road to Aisuru Sushi (+61 (0)8 9328 8578).
+The Alex’s own Nic Trimboli conceived low-lit, intimate Balthazar, where dishes are crafted from the region's finest with stylish – and delicious – results.
+Head to Lalla Rookh (named after a showgirl from mining town Kalgoorlie) for high-end Italian fare: charcuterie and cheese plates, seasonal dishes and a reassuringly abridged pizza selection.

-A sleek assemblage of lattice screens and leather banquettes dominated by an enticing spirits cabinet: font-monikered bar Helvetica (+61 (0)8 9321 4422) has an epic whisky (and whiskey) list and cool cocktails (the Mexican Pornstar piqued our interest).
+A sleek assemblage of lattice screens and leather banquettes dominated by an enticing spirits cabinet: font-monikered bar Helvetica has an epic whisky (and whiskey) list and cool cocktails (the Mexican Pornstar piqued our interest).
 Sustenance comes in the form of lemon-fried chorizo and black Angus beef pies.
-On Queen Street a red-brick former mill has been converted into The Flour Factory (+61 8 9485 1711), a fine city drinkery.
-Its menu favours carnivores, with ‘butchery’, charcuterie and hotdog sections, and the drinks menu has whole segments dedicated to G&Ts and Negronis.
-Head to its Sherry rooftop for alfresco sipping and socialising.
+On Queen Street a red-brick former mill has been converted into The Flour Factory, a fine city drinkery.
+Its menu includes a chef's choice selection of small plates, and the drinks menu has impressive beer and wine picks.
+Head to the Sherry rooftop bar for alfresco sipping and socialising.